Practice Peer Review

 Practice Peer Review allows two psychiatrists to have focused meetings reviewing aspects of their individual practice.

 Each psychiatrist discusses their own professional practice, then reviews the practice of their peer.
-A trained facilitator provides coaching.
+An experienced Fellow acts as a facilitator and provides knowledge and advice.
 Participants earn hours that will contribute to their annual CPD requirements.

-In 2021, a pilot program will operate with Fellows and Affiliates in practice settings throughout Australia and New Zealand.
+The program operates with Fellows and Affiliates in practice settings throughout Australia and New Zealand.

 The program provides participants with opportunities to: